 Thermography uses a highly sensitive infrared camera to take a thermal image of the body.
-Thermography involves looking for differences in temperature patterns– variance in symmetry as well as change over time.
+Thermal imaging involves looking for differences in temperature patterns.
+This includes changes in symmetry as well as change over time.

-Thermography is another tool in the proactive health arsenal, similar in function to lab values indicating a potential disease/health struggle (i.e. diabetes, high cholesterol) before the disease/concern is necessarily symptomatic.
+Another tool in the proactive health arsenal, thermography is similar in function to lab values indicating a potential disease/health struggle (i.e. diabetes, high cholesterol) before the disease/concern is necessarily symptomatic.

-Thermography measures the heat (infrared waves) your body emits and translates that heat into thermal images.
-Through these thermal images, areas of increased temperature can be detected.
+Thermography measures the heat (infrared waves) your body emits.
+That heat translates into thermal images, which allow us to detect areas of increased temperature.

-Areas of increased temperature, or “hot spots,” typically correlate with some type of inflammation or tissue abnormality.
+Areas of increased temperature, or “hot spots,” typically go along with some type of inflammation or tissue abnormality.
 An existing or potential problem could be occurring in these areas.
-The body begins to get “hot” even in the early stage of a disease or injury process, an early warning sign to make some changes and eliminate the inflammation.
+The body begins to become inflamed even in the early stage of a disease or injury process.
+This early warning sign informs us to make some changes and eliminate the inflammation.

 How Much Does Thermography Cost?

-Thermography cost will vary from clinic to clinic, but a full list of Insight Thermography of Oklahoma’s prices are available towards the bottom of the screen here.
+Thermography cost varies from clinic to clinic, but a full list of Insight Thermography of Oklahoma’s prices are available here.

-Pricing varies depending on the type of equipment a clinic uses, as well as the type of scan needed/preferred.
+Pricing depends on the type of equipment a clinic uses, as well as the type of scan needed/preferred.
 At Insight, we use what we believe to be the very best quality thermal imaging technology.
 We are the only thermography provider in Oklahoma to use this exact technology.

 Thermography tends to be a less costly imaging modality than more conventional medical imaging, and your fee includes one on one consultation and review of findings as well as recommendations based on your thermogram interpretation.

 Will Insurance Cover Thermography?